-We’ve moved to our very own and very much larger office space in Camarillo, and we’re anything but blue about it.
-However, we’d love to have you join us for the 6th Annual Light It Up Blue event this Tuesday, April 4th at Cal State Channel Islands from 6:00 – 8:00pm, where we – and the John Spoore Bloome Library Plaza – will be very blue indeed.
-We’ll be there to hear speakers and to watch the space light up in blue, making it one of 11,000 sites worldwide taking on that hue for United Nations General Counsel’s World Autism Awareness Day that honors those living with autism.
-Full details about this year’s event can be found here:http://bit.ly/2oI36tl
+We attended the 6th Annual Light It Up Blue event on April 4th at Cal State Channel Islands; listening to speakers and watching the space light up in blue, making it one of 11,000 sites worldwide taking on that hue for United Nations General Counsel’s World Autism Awareness Day that honors those living with autism.

-While overcoming personal loss and struggles with ADHD to achieve professional success and to help others facing their own life challenges, Laurie has also been quietly accomplishing great things in the athletic arena.
-She has made running 100 mile races nearly routine, completing 28 ultramarathons of 31 miles or longer.
+While overcoming personal loss and struggles with ADHD to achieve professional success helping others tackle their own life challenges, Laurie has also been quietly accomplishing great things in the athletic arena.
+She has made running 100 mile races nearly routine, completing 28 ultra-marathons of 31 miles or longer.
 She is also a 3-time Ironman, which involves swimming 2.4 miles followed by a 112-mile bike ride and running a full 26.2 mile marathon.